wishvaherath/qcpy/Readme.md

 ~~~

-### qc.py
-This file contains the multithreaded version of qc.py.

 *report* is a file handle for the report.
 Use it to write to it.
 *data_pack* is a list defined as following.